 - Contracts will be signed with organisations in June 2023.
 Successful applicants should be available to respond to requests during that period.
 The fixed start date for all projects is 1 July 2023.

 - To submit an application or if you have any questions in the preparation of your project proposal, please contact: email@example.com

-All answers will be returned to you via email and will also be published on this page on 30 March and on 24 April, in order to support equal access to information among all applicants.
+All answers were returned via email and are published on this page, in order to support equal access to information among all applicants.